-There are several elements that need to be tested by a mobile banking app development company before the app is launched:
+There are several elements that need to be tested by mobile banking app app creators for hire before the app is launched:

 confidentiality of the data stored or transmitted;

-- integrity of the data (including protection from modification by third parties);
+- The integrity of the data (including protection from modification by third parties);

 - user authentication process; and,

 - availability of the data to those who are authorized to see and/or modify it, etc.